75lb/command-line-args/README.md

 ### option.type : <code>function</code>
 The `type` value is a setter function (you receive the output from this), enabling you to be specific about the type and value received.

+You can use a class, if you like:

 ```js
 var fs = require("fs");